glasgowm148/ergonaut-handbook/Glossary/eUTXO.md

 {.is-info}

-## extended-UTXO

 ![screenshot_20221105-013919-449.png](/screenshot_20221105-013919-449.png)

+## Extended UTXO and ERGO

-Ergo being a pioneer of the eUTXO modeltakes the most secure and best-established features of Bitcoin and implements advanced new cryptographic features on its rock-solid foundations.
+Ergo being a pioneer of the eUTXO model, takes the most secure and best-established features of Bitcoin and implements advanced new cryptographic features on its rock-solid foundations.
 This series explores the choices we have made in creating Ergo, with the first article unpacking the advantages of the UTXO model.

 [Multi-Stage Contracts in the UTXO Model: Delivery by Alexander Chepurnoy & Amitabh Saxena](https://www.youtube.com/watch?v=g3FlM_WOwBU)